stormalf/porth/README.md

 1.0.12 Implementing 2DUP and RETURN keyword to exit the program with specific return value.
 Fixing issue with WHILE and "error: symbol `addr_39' undefined" and adding other syscall but only for compiling (not simulation mode)

 1.0.13 Removing -a option and adding new keyword DROP, SWAP, refactoring code to separate simulate and compile functions into different files

+1.0.14 Adding OVER keyword and rule110 example (end episode 5)

+## TODO

+Trying to implement similar language but using ANTLR4.